tasim313/Everything-Need-to-Know-About-Git/README.md

 ### I. Introduction to Git
 ** What is Git and Why is it Essential for Version Control?**
 Git is a distributed version control system (DVCS) that helps developers track changes in their codebase, collaborate with others, and manage multiple versions of a project.
 It allows you to:
--Track changes to files over time.
+- Track changes to files over time.
--Revert to previous versions of your code.
+- Revert to previous versions of your code.
--Collaborate with others without overwriting each other's work.
+- Collaborate with others without overwriting each other's work.
--Manage multiple branches of development.
+- Manage multiple branches of development.

 **Git is essential because:**
--It ensures code integrity by keeping a complete history of changes.
+- It ensures code integrity by keeping a complete history of changes.
--It enables team collaboration by allowing multiple developers to work on the same project simultaneously.
+- It enables team collaboration by allowing multiple developers to work on the same project simultaneously.
--It provides flexibility with branching and merging workflows.
+- It provides flexibility with branching and merging workflows.

 **What is the Git Ecosystem?**
 The Git ecosystem includes:
--Git CLI: The command-line interface for interacting with Git.
+- Git CLI: The command-line interface for interacting with Git.
--GitHub, GitLab, Bitbucket: Platforms for hosting remote Git repositories.
+- GitHub, GitLab, Bitbucket: Platforms for hosting remote Git repositories.
--Git GUIs: Tools like Sourcetree, GitKraken, and GitHub Desktop for visual Git management.
+- Git GUIs: Tools like Sourcetree, GitKraken, and GitHub Desktop for visual Git management.
--CI/CD Integration: Git integrates with tools like Jenkins, Travis CI, and GitHub Actions for automated testing and deployment.
+- CI/CD Integration: Git integrates with tools like Jenkins, Travis CI, and GitHub Actions for automated testing and deployment.

 ### II.
 Setting Up Git
 How to Install Git on a Linux System